What are antidepressants?

 Where can I get antidepressants?

-There are different types of antidepressants that affect different people in different ways.
-While some people may not experience any side effects, some people will.
+Different types of antidepressants can affect people in different ways.
+While some people may not experience any side effects, others might.
 Some possible side-effects include:

 • Nausea (feeling sick)

-• Low sex drive, lack of orgasm and, in men, abnormal erection or ejaculation
+• Low sex drive, lack of orgasm and abnormal erection or ejaculation in individuals with penises

 • Blurred vision